Parklife - things to do:

 The Park contains 3 playgrounds to suit all activity levels:

 At the southwest end - next to Putt in the Park and Go Ape - are situated the children's playground and a state-of-the-art adventure playground.
-The Pirate Ship playground was opened in 2017 next to the Millennium Athletics Track.
+The Pirate Ship playground was opened in 2017 next to the Millennium Arena.

 Battersea Park first opened its gates in 1858.
 Before that, the area was known as "Battersea Fields" - a stretch of marshland where lavender and asparagus was grown.
 There was also a less savoury side.
 It was here that the Duke of Wellington and the Earl of Winchilsea famously met for 'pistols-at-dawn'.
 A few hundred yards to the east was the infamous Red House Tavern, a favourite haunt of Charles Dickens, and of the roughest pubs in London.